Generic Name: insulin lispro protamine 50% and insulin lispro 50%

 - Change (rotate) your injection site for each injection.

 - Do not try to change your dose while injecting HUMALOG Mix50/50.

 After your injection:

-- Put your used needles and pens in a FDA-cleared sharps disposal container right away after use.
-Do not throw away (dispose of) loose needles and pens in your household trash.
+- Put your used needles in a FDA-cleared sharps disposal container right away after use.
+Do not throw away (dispose of) loose needles in your household trash.

 - If you do not have a FDA-cleared sharps disposal container, you may use a household container that is:

 - made of a heavy-duty plastic,

 - can be closed with a tight-fitting, puncture-resistant lid, without sharps being able to come out,

 - properly labeled to warn of hazardous waste inside the container.

 - When your sharps disposal container is almost full, you will need to follow your community guidelines for the right way to dispose of your sharps disposal container.
 There may be state or local laws about how you should throw away used needles and syringes.
 For more information about safe sharps disposal, and for specific information about sharps disposal in the state that you live in, go to the FDA's website at: http://www.fda.gov/safesharpsdisposal